MoriyaShiine/enchancement/README.md

 ```
 Helmet Enchantments:
 * Assimilation: Automatically consumes food when you're hungry, prioritizing off hand.
 Food and drinks are consumed faster.
-* Perception: Increases visibilty in the dark and causes mobs to be seen through walls.
+* Perception: Increases visibility in the dark and causes mobs to be seen through walls.
 * Veil: Decreases monster detection range and hides your name behind walls.

 Chestplate Enchantments:
 * Amphibious: Increases underwater mining and movement speed.
 Decreases air consumption underwater and time spent on fire.
+Immediately extinguishes you and allows usage of Riptide for 5 seconds after leaving water.
-* Strafe: Increases air mobility.
-Double tapping your sprint/strafe key launches you in your movement direction.
+* Strafe: Double tapping Left Control (configurable) launches you in your movement direction.
 * Wardenspine: Harms attackers and greatly decreases damage taken from behind.

 Leggings Enchantments:
-* Dash: Sneaking in the air launches you in your look direction.
+* Dash: Pressing Left Shift (configurable) in the air launches you in your look direction.
-* Slide: Holding your sprint key causes you to slide constantly.
-Sneaking in the air causes you to slam towards the ground, knocking back mobs and negating fall damage.
+* Slide: Holding Left Control (configurable) while grounded causes you to slide constantly.
+Pressing Left Control (configurable) in the air causes you to slam towards the ground, knocking back mobs and negating fall damage.

 Boots Enchantments:
 * Buoy: Causes you to walk on fluids, descending via sneaking.
 Holding jump while submerged rapidly propels you upwards.
 Prevents floating.
+Grants a speed boost for 5 seconds after leaving water.
 * Bouncy: Negates fall damage.
 Launches you upwards upon landing while not sneaking.
 Sneaking while grounded will charge a super jump.
-* Gale: Allows you to jump two more times in the air.
+* Gale: Allows you to jump more times in the air.

 Sword Enchantments:
 * Berserk: Increases damage dealt proportional to missing health.